syntaqx/api/README.md

 docker compose up -d --build
 ```

+> [!NOTE]
-> __Note__: You also may prefer to develop using `go` directly, however the
+> You may prefer to develop using `go` directly.
+You can reference the `Dockerfile`
-> docker container includes all the necessary dependencies to build and run the
+> for necessary steps to run the code on your system, but given the steps will be
-> application with all functionality.
-Some functionality may be disabled without
-> dependent packages on your system.
+> different for each host operating system and their versions, this route will
+> remain undocumented.

 #### Binding to `localhost`